-If you're using a corded chainsaw, then unplug it from the wall outlet and press the trigger to make sure the chain doesn't move.
-For cordless chainsaw, remove the batteries and make sure there is no power to the chainsaw when you press the start trigger.
+If you’re using a corded chainsaw, then unplug it from the wall outlet and press the trigger to make sure the chain doesn’t move.
+For a cordless chainsaw, remove the batteries and make sure there is no power to the chainsaw when you press the start trigger.

 When Does a Chainsaw Bar Need to be Replaced?

 You should always replace the chainsaw bar for safety and cutting efficiency.
 Although this isn’t something you have to do frequently since the chainsaw bar lasts long.

 But the repeated chain movements and the friction wore out the bar eventually.
 If the bar isn’t damaged, you can attempt to repair it to reuse the bar.
 But if the bar is damaged or cracked, then you have to replace it due to safety.

 The most common damage happens to the bar and chain if you run the chainsaw without proper lubrication.
 It generates much friction that creates a burn and wear and tear to the metal bar.

 A loose chain may also cause damage to the bar as it creates a concave type bend inside the bar.
 It happens due to a loose chain continuously hitting the bar near the power wheel.
 It’s essential to keep the proper tension in the chain.